davincent/talos/README.md

 "Hello!
 I'm a rule-based IT assistant.
 I can help with common issues like password resets, network problems, and software troubleshooting.
 What seems to be the problem today?"

+## Part 3: Rules/Logic for the Chosen System

+Sammple input and outputf:

+Welcome to the IT Help Desk Chatbot!
+You can ask me about password issues, network problems, and more.

+You: my screen is black
+Vhatbot: Please restart your device.
+If the problem persists, please provide the model number of the hardware you are having issues with.

+You: I need Daniel from IT
+Chatbot: Technician Daniel Vincent's extension is 4459.

+You: my printer isn't working
+Chatbot: I can help with common printer problems.
+Are you getting an error message?
+Or is the printer not responding?

+## Part 4: Reflcection

+My rule-based system is a very basic chatbot using if-then statements based on the user's input.
+It is designed to respond with helpful information, additional questions, and contact numbers for the IT team in case of emergencies.
+When the user's input contains certain keywords, it will respond with predetermined statements for the user to read.
+Some of the issues it responds to inlove password and account issues, network connectivity issues, printer and hardware issues, software/applications problems, and IT contact information.
+I also inclided some general greetings to Follow up question functionality is not currently present but I imagine it would be as easy as a nest if-then state.
+This system shows the limitation of a rule-based chatbot as it can only imitate a human response in a narrow capacity.
+Some challenges I noticed when using an LLM to help brainstorm project ideas were duplications in the list of ideas.
+The duplications were not one-to-one but it some projects were so close in nature they could be built into one system.
+During the coding process, I only needed to refine the responses and keywords for my particular use.
+For example, I included our actual extensions and a suggestion to use the SSPR system we have implented at my company.
+I also tuned the keywords to include words users are more likely to use such as 'screen' vs 'monitor.'
+Believe it or not, I have users that have never heard the word 'monitor' before.
+During this assignement I ran into minimal issues.
+I have, however, run into some halucination and continuity issues in previous priojects that were more complex.